irev/ci4-ligatcode/README.md

 ##### V.1.0 (meedun) - 30 August 2020
 * Add the displayed database field selector
 * construct (model, view and controller) for Codeigniter framework version 4.0.4
 * Support custom page layout, built-in features of Codeigniter 4 This feature only affects the Generator button, ignored in Generate All button
+@github/support What do you think about these updates?

 © 2020-2020 blog.simeedun.com